ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 - <kbd>Middle Click</kbd> : Flip minimum and maximum.

-Overtone controls (`Attack`, `Decay`, `Gain`, `Saturation`) have some keyboard shortcuts.
+Control with many blue vertical bars (BarBox) have some keyboard shortcuts.
+BarBox is used by `Attack`, `Decay`, `Gain` and `Saturation`.
 Shortcuts are only enabled after left clicking overtone control.
 Cheat sheet can be popped up by clicking plugin title on bottom left.

 | Input                                   | Control                                 |
 | --------------------------------------- | --------------------------------------- |